Preston Forest Stewardship Coached Planning – 2023

 Acknowledgements and Accommodations

 This program is an educational partnership between Washington State University Extension Forestry, the Washington Department of Natural Resources, and the King County Department of Natural Resources and Parks.
-This Program is made possible in part by funding from King County.
+This Program is made possible in part by funding from King County and the Washington State Department of Natural Resources.

 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office.
-Reasonable accommodations will be made for persons with disabilities and special needs who contact Kevin Zobrist at 425-231-4524 or kevin.zobrist@wsu.edu at least three weeks prior to the event.
+Reasonable accommodations will be made for persons with disabilities and special needs who contact Sarah Stewart at 425-738-0103 or sarah.stewart1@wsu.edu at least three weeks prior to the event.

-Visit the Preston Coached Planning Handouts page to download copies of class handouts and presentation slides.
+Visit the Preston Coached Planning Handouts page to download copies of course handouts and presentation slides.
 A passcode will be provided by email to access this page.